 Adolescent pregnancy and unmet need for family planning remains a significant social and public health concern throughout Kenya, and in Migori county, where Daniel lives.
-In Kenya, 43% of pregnancies are not planned.
-And unmet need for family planning is highest among adolescents and young people ages 15-29 at 30%.
+In Kenya, 43 percent of pregnancies are not planned.
+And unmet need for family planning is highest among adolescents and young people ages 15–29 at 30 percent.
 Located in western Kenya, densely populated Migori is a major transport and mining hub.
 Adolescents in this area are at risk of early marriages and transactional sex.

-Further exacerbating the situation is that adults in Migori, including health workers, are generally unsupportive of young people accessing contraceptive health information and services.
+Further exacerbating the situation is the reality that adults in Migori, including health workers, are generally unsupportive of young people accessing contraceptive health information and services.

-Jhpiego, with funding from Merck for Mothers and in partnership with the Kenya Red Cross, launched the G-Amini project in 2016 to help educate adolescents on health needs, assist them in safely transitioning into healthy childbearing, establishing their place in the community, and fully realizing their potential to build a brighter future for themselves.
-G-Amini, meaning believe in yourself, aims to increase access to health education and modern contraceptives among adolescents in Mandera and Migori counties by creating a supportive community and responsive adolescent-friendly health care system.
+Jhpiego, with funding from Merck for Mothers and in partnership with the Kenya Red Cross, launched the G-Amini project in 2016 to help educate adolescents on health needs and to assist them in transitioning safely into healthy childbearing, establishing their place in the community, and fully realizing their potential to build a brighter future for themselves.
+G-Amini, meaning “believe in yourself,” aims to increase access to health education and modern contraceptives among adolescents in Mandera and Migori counties by creating a supportive community and responsive, adolescent-friendly health care system.